 But there is another contributing factor to the difficulty of sobriety for women who try to recover from porn and sex addiction.
 Every month we females have a buildup of hormones leading up to ovulation and then a letdown of hormones leading into our menstrual period.
 When we said that giving up porn wouldn't be the hardest part of your journey, this is what we meant.
 Women are biologically designed to be super-charged hormonally for sex prior to ovulation.
 A lot of women struggle with acting out the most during this time of the month.
 Additionally, when ovulation ends and period is imminent, the sharp drop in hormones can lead to mood issues (depression, anger, etc.).
-These feelings can If we want to break free, we need a clean, extended break to allow our bodies to heal from bad habits.

-also be triggers for acting out.
+These feelings can also be triggers for acting out.
 A lot of women who experience painful cramps or migraines also act out for relief from these issues.